Foxy Brown (rapper): 1996–1997: Ill Na Na and The Firm

-1998–1999: Chyna Doll
+1998–2003: Chyna Doll and Broken Silence

 Chyna Doll was released in January 1999 and debuted at No. 1 on the Billboard 200 Album chart, selling 173,000 copies in its opening week, making her the second female rapper to accomplish this feat after Lauryn Hill.
 However, its sales quickly declined in later weeks.
 Chyna Doll has been certified platinum after surpassing one million copies sold in shipments.

-2000–2003: Broken Silence and Ill Na Na 2: The Fever

 In 2001, Brown released Broken Silence.
-The single "BK Anthem" showcased Brown's "street" image and giving a tribute to her hometown, Brooklyn, and to famous rappers such as The Notorious B.I.G. and Jay-Z. The first single from the album was "Oh Yeah", which featured her then-boyfriend, Jamaican dancehall artist Spragga Benz.
+The first single from the album was "Oh Yeah", which featured her then-boyfriend, Jamaican dancehall artist Spragga Benz.
 The track "Na Na Be Like" was produced by Kenya Fame Flames Miller and Nokio from Dru Hill.
 The song "Candy", which featured guest vocals from Kelis, was never officially released as a single, but was hugely successful on the radio; it managed to chart at 48 on the R&B/Hip-Hop Singles & Track Chart and number 10 on the Rap charts".
 Na Na Be Like" was also on the Blue Streak Soundtrack.
 The album debuted on the Billboard Charts at No. 5, selling 130,000 units its first week.
 Like previous albums, Broken Silence also sold over 500,000 records and was certified gold by the RIAA.

-In the same year, Brown recorded a song for the action-comedy film Rush Hour 2, Blow My Whistle, which is a collaboration with Japanese-American singer-songwriter Hikaru Utada, and was written by Utada herself alongside Pharrell Williams and Chad Hugo.
+In the same year, Brown recorded a song for the comedy film Rush Hour 2, Blow My Whistle, which is a collaboration with Japanese-American singer-songwriter Hikaru Utada, and was written by Utada with Pharrell Williams and Chad Hugo.
 The song is included on Def Jam's Rush Hour 2 Soundtrack, which peaked the 11th spot on both the Billboard 200 and the Top R&B/Hip-Hop Albums and also the first on the Top Soundtracks.
 "Blow My Whistle" was produced by The Neptunes.

 In 2002, Brown returned to the music scene with her single "Stylin'", whose remix featured rappers Birdman, her brother Gavin, Loon, and N.O.R.E.
 It was to be the first single from her upcoming album Ill Na Na 2: The Fever.
 The next year, she was featured on DJ Kayslay's single "Too Much for Me" from his Street Sweeper's Volume One Mixtape.
 She also appeared on Luther Vandross' final studio album Dance with My Father.
 That April, Brown appeared on popular New York radio DJ Wendy Williams' radio show, and revealed the details of her relationships with Lyor Cohen, president of Def Jam Recordings at the time, and Sean "P. Diddy" Combs.
 Brown accused both of illegally trading her recording masters.
 She also announced that Cohen had cancelled promotion for her fourth album Ill Na Na 2: The Fever over personal disagreements.
 Therefore, "Stylin'" was released on the compilation album The Source Presents: Hip Hop Hits Vol. 6.